-Over/Under current selector: The white slide switch located in the upper left of the photo must remain to the right in the "I<" position.
+Over/Under current selector: The white slide switch located in the upper left of the photo $\underline{\text{must}}$ remain to the right in the "I<" position.

-ΔI and ΔT dials: These controls adjust the pick-up current level and the time to respond to those current changes.
-Both dials are pre-set at the factory almost fully counter-clockwise between the 1^{st} and 2^{nd} graduation.
-The red "fault" light is not actually a fault.
-It illuminates when the relay's settings are being triggered by the load condition.
+$\Delta I$ and $\Delta T$ dials: These controls adjust the pick-up current level and the time to respond to those current changes.
+Both dials are pre-set at the factory almost fully counter-clockwise between the 1st and 2nd graduation.
+The red light on the relay illuminates when the relay's settings are triggered by the load condition.
 It operates simultaneously with the external indicating light.